Potential impact of a new pandemic could be catastrophic.

-Our open-access instrument can be rapidly configured to detect novel pathogens for use in preventing a pandemic.
+LexaGene’s open-access instrument can be rapidly configured to detect novel pathogens for use in preventing a pandemic.

 LexaGene’s open-access diagnostic instrument is ideally suited for preventing such a catastrophe, whether it is caused by influenza, coronavirus, or any other pathogen.
 In the event of another pandemic, the best way to minimize deaths is to quickly place infected individuals into quarantine.
-However, quarantine decisions can only be made if rapid and accurate diagnostics are available at the point-of-need to conclusively determine whether quarantine is required.
+However, such decisions are more easily made if rapid and accurate diagnostics are available at the point-of-need to conclusively determine whether quarantine is required.

 Fortunately, facilities with LexaGene’s open-access technology in place will be able to accurately detect not only common pathogens but also a novel pathogen within a week of its genome being sequenced.
 This is because LexaGene’s technology uses standard liquid reagents (20X qPCR) that can be quickly generated by numerous manufacturers and shipped overnight.
 These manufacturers can generate sufficient reagents to provide worldwide coverage within a weeks’ time.